-How Do You Study For the CPA Exam With a Full-Time Job?
+How Do You Make a CPA Exam Study Plan With a Full-Time Job?

 Take a look at your schedule over the next 6 weeks.
 Do you have any events that will prevent you from studying?
 Family birthdays, planned trips, anything else?
 Well, mark those on the schedule as no-study days and make up for them earlier or later in the week.

 So if you have to take Friday off, plan to study an extra hour or two on Thursday to make up for it.